The History of December 6th: St. Nicholas Day

 His birthdate is unknown, but December 6th is the generally agreed upon date of his death, and it is this date that is celebrated in the Catholic and Orthodox churches and is a secular holiday in many countries.

-Our word holiday is derived from holy day, the days set aside by the Church to honor and remember various saints on their feast days.
+During the Middle Ages, the harsh dreariness of everyday life was mitigated somewhat by the festivities that surrounded the feast days of popular, well-known saints.
+Our word holiday is derived from holy day—the days set aside by the Church to honor and remember various saints on their feast days.

 St. Nicholas Day Survived Protestant Reformation